-The Food and Drug Administration (FDA) defines a medical implant as a device or tissue that is placed inside or on the surface of the body.
+The Food and Drug Administration/FDA defines a medical implant as a device or tissue that is placed inside or on the surface of the body.
 An implant is a device that is placed into a surgically or naturally formed cavity of the human body and is intended to remain there for a period of 30 days or more.
 However, there may be instances where a device that remains in the body less than 30 days, could be considered as an implant, such as, implants which deliver medication, monitor body functions, or provide support to organs and tissues.

-Implants must remain in the patient's body upon discharge from the inpatient stay or outpatient procedure.
 Implants may include but are not limited to: metal anchors artificial joints, pins, plates, radioactive seeds, metal screws, shunts, stents, types of allografts1, 2, and types of autografts 1, 2.

-Definitions:
+Definitions